Watch Jennifer's story about her experience of memory difficulties, after being diagnosed with a brain tumour.

 Our brain controls all of our cognitive functions including reasoning, attention, language and memory.
 Not everyone with a brain tumour will experience memory difficulties, and for those that do, the symptoms and severity will differ from person to person.

-Memory is our ability to take in and store information, as well as to recall that information at a later time.
+Memory is one of our cognitive functions.
+It is our ability to take in and store information, as well as to recall that information at a later time.
 There are two types of memory:

 This allows us to recall information from the past, whether it is a minute ago, a year ago or many decades ago.
-It includes:
+It can be divided into three sub-types:

 Not everyone with a brain tumour will experience memory difficulties, but if you do, it will mainly depend on: